blastentwice/CK3-Family-Tree-Exporter-To-Gramps/README.md

 ### Use through Python
 You will need to download the latest [rakaly cli](https://github.com/rakaly/cli) and [jq](https://jqlang.github.io/jq/) binary which is used for the JSON conversion step.
+Rename the jq file to "jq" from whatever name it was.
 After that install from requirements.txt.

 ## Usage
 1. Download the CK3 Family Tree Exporter.